Berne Trial

-The Berne Trial (also known under the name of "Zionistenprozess") was a famous court case in Berne, Switzerland which took place between 1933 and 1935.
+The Berne Trial or Bern Trial (German: Zionistenprozess) was a famous court case in Bern, Switzerland which took place between 1933 and 1935.
 Two organisations, the Swiss Federation of Jewish Communities (Schweizerischer Israelitischer Gemeindebund) and the Bernese Jewish Community (Israelitische Kultusgemeinde Bern) sued the far-right Swiss National Front for distributing anti-Jewish propaganda.
-The trial focussed on the Front's use of the fraudulent antisemitic text, The Protocols of the Elders of Zion.
+The trial focussed on the Front's use of the fraudulent antisemitic text The Protocols of the Elders of Zion.
 Ultimately decided in favour of the plaintiffs, the Front was ordered to pay a symbolic fine and court costs.
 However, the trial became significant both for the international coverage and also for the extensive evidence presented, demonstrating the falsehoods contained in The Protocols.

 Background

 Meeting in Bern's Casino

-The plaintiffs, the Schweizerischer Israelitischer Gemeindebund (SIG) and the Israelitische Kultusgemeinde Bern, sued the Bund Nationalsozialistischer Eidgenossen (BNSE) (Swiss president: Theodor Fischer at Zurich) which distributed anti-Semitic pamphlets during a meeting of June 13, 1933 organized by the National Front and the Heimatwehr in the Casino of Berne (with former chief of the Swiss General Staff and Frontist Emil Sonderegger as main speaker).
+The plaintiffs, the Schweizerischer Israelitischer Gemeindebund (SIG) and the Israelitische Kultusgemeinde Bern, sued the Bund Nationalsozialistischer Eidgenossen (BNSE) (Swiss president: Theodor Fischer at Zurich) which distributed anti-Semitic pamphlets during a meeting of June 13, 1933 organized by the National Front and the Heimatwehr in the Casino of Bern (with former chief of the Swiss General Staff and Frontist Emil Sonderegger as main speaker).
 The National Front distributed a print "Die zionistischen Protokolle, 13.
 Aufl.
 1933" edited and introduced by the German anti-Semitic writer Theodor Fritsch.
-Silvio Schnell, the young man responsible for distribution of publications of the National Front was sued because he sold the print during the meeting.
+Silvio Schnell, the young man responsible for distribution of publications of the National Front, was sued because he sold the print during the meeting.
 Theodor Fischer (BNSE) was sued as author of the pamphlet and editor of the journal "Der Eidgenosse" (Swiss Confederate) which published an offensive anti-Semitic article written by Alberto Meyer, Zurich, in the manner of Julius Streicher.